-Here you will find some tips on finding reliable information and dealing with unsolicited advice.
+Here you will find some tips on finding reliable information and dealing with unsolicited parenting advice.
 When you have a new baby, you’re likely to get parenting advice from just about everyone.
 It’s not only friends and family members that will give you helpful hints but you will likely get unsolicited advice from people you don’t know very well.

-On this page, we want to offer up some tips on finding reliable information as well as some tips on dealing with all of the unsolicited advice you will almost certainly receive.
+On this page, we want to offer up some tips on finding reliable information as well as some tips on dealing with all of the unsolicited parenting advice you will almost certainly receive.

 Where to Go for Good Parenting Advice